 Our senior secured credit facility generally prohibits the prepayment of other indebtedness, including the 2003 Senior Notes.
 Also, a change of control under the terms of the 2003 Senior Notes will constitute an event of default under our senior secured credit facility.
 If this occurs, then the lenders under the senior secured credit facility may declare their debt immediately due and payable.
-Since our senior secured credit facility is a secured obligation, the lenders under the senior secured credit facility could foreclose on most of our assets and be entitled to be repaid in full from the proceeds of any liquidation of those assets before any holder of the 2003 Senior Notes .
+Since our senior secured credit facility is a secured obligation, the lenders under the senior secured credit facility could foreclose on most of our assets and be entitled to be repaid in full from the proceeds of any liquidation of those assets before any holder of the 2003 Senior Notes.
 Even if the senior secured lenders were to consent to a repurchase of the notes, or any senior secured credit facility then in place did not prohibit the repurchase, we cannot assure you that we would have the financial resources necessary to repurchase the 2003 Senior Notes and satisfy our other payment obligations that could be triggered upon a change of control.
-If we do not have sufficient financial resources to effect a change of control offer for the new notes, we would be available to us at that time on satisfactory terms, or at all.
+If we do not have sufficient financial resources to effect a change of control offer for the new notes, we would be required to seek additional financing from outside sources to repurchase the 2003 Senior Notes.
+We cannot assure you that financing would be available to us at that time on satisfactory terms, or at all.
 In addition, the terms of the 2003 Senior Notes may not protect you if we undergo a highly leveraged transaction, reorganization, restructuring, merger or similar transaction that may adversely affect you unless the transaction is included in the definition of a change of control in the indenture.